ColonelMDoge/HiveNote/Project/docs/charter.md

 ---

 ### 11. Budget
-- There are currently no anticipated costs for this project.
+- There are currently no expected costs for this project.
 - As userbase scales, funding will be required to support database storage and Gemini API requests.

 ---